 I have with me a downloaded PDF version of Wendy Doniger’s “ The Hindus-an Alternative History”, The research and fifty years of intensive labour that went into the making of this book amazes me.
 All that I read in the media are some furious criticism against the book.
 Criticism is anybody’s right.
 But to ask for the book’s withdrawal I call stupid.
 I would never have heard of the book nor bothered to download it except for its withdrawal and pulping by a cowardly publisher – surely turned cowardly in the recent times.
 I will here discuss only some aspects of the fanatical and ferocious, not judicious, criticism of the book.

-Two reasons for the Hindu fundamentalist rage, I understand, is that the cover page shows Krishna fondling breasts of two Gopis.
+One of the reasons, apart from some of its contents, for the Hindu fundamentalist rage, I understand, is that the cover page shows Krishna fondling breasts of two Gopis.
+This picture is a copy of an ancient painting from Odisha, presumably done with Jayadeva’s Gita Govinda in mind.
 It takes some wild imagination to see any fondling there.
-However, the critic ought to read Gita Govinda of Jaidev to understand the spiritualism of sensuality in Hindu literature.
+The hand seen over a woman’s bust is that of another busty woman.
+Krishna, who is not averse to such fondling in Gita Govinda, stands at a safe distance in this print, as in the original.
+However, the critics ought to read Gita Govinda of Jaidev to understand the spiritualism of sensuality in Hindu literature.
 Gita Govinda, or Ashtapadi, is sung aloud as hymns in many temples of India.
 Frescoes and carvings on Khajuraho or Konark are arguments worn out by time.
-Ever heard or understood the meaning of explicit Pooram songs sung with gusto every year in the precincts of Kodungalloor temple?
-Ever read and understood the meaning of the verses of Saundarya Lahari supposed to be penned by abstinent Adi Shankara?
+Ever heard or understood the meaning of explicit Pooram songs sung with gusto every year in the precincts of Kodungalloor temple in Adi Shankara’s part of India?
+Ever read and understood the meaning of the verses of Saundarya Lahari supposed to be penned by abstinent Adi Shankara himself?

 Another reason for the scream for banning is that Doniger mentions some stanzas of Valmiki, the original author of Ramayana, that the “Hindu” critics haven’t heard of.
 To “hear of” the contents of an epic, one got to read it.
 I will here just present a few stanzas from original Valmiki Ramayan.
 Those who “heard of” Laxman Rekha, I might warn, had only heard a lie.
 Since Valmiki is the original progenitor of the epic, if he doesn’t mention a line of barrier supposedly drawn by Laxman, it hadn’t been drawn by Laxman.
 There is no Laxman Rekha in Valmiki Ramayana.
 Throw an egg at me, but that is the truth.